Alice in Chains (album): Creative process

 Vocalist Layne Staley's drug addiction intensified during the making of Alice in Chains.

-Work on Alice in Chains began at Bad Animals Studio about a month after the March 1995 release of Mad Season's Above.
+Work on Alice in Chains began at Bad Animals Studio about a month after the March 1995 release of Mad Season's album Above.
 The band chose the studio because of its size and proximity to Staley's home.
-When work began, the musicians did not have any finished songs, though Cantrell had several ideas to work with from his home demo sessions.
-The band then gave the demo tapes to Staley so he could write lyrics.
-Since no material was completed, the band decided to simply jam together until finding something that would work as they had done on Jar of Flies, instead of spending time on pre-production.
-Most often, jams began with Cantrell and Kinney, as the two had the greatest musical chemistry developed between them.
-Instrumental parts were recorded during live sessions with the whole band; first, the structure of the song was outlined, and then – after 15–20 performances, memorizing their parts – the musicians recorded the best takes.
-Wright largely relied on his own intuition when deciding when a take was good enough; some were worth leaving the first take, while others took many attempts, sometimes to the point of postponing the recording until the next day.
-A song could still undergo significant changes after Wright's initial approval; new sections could be added or old ones removed, which usually happened when fine-tuning vocal harmonies in the recordings.
-Staley would write lyrics to those finished recordings that he liked and skip the others.
+When work began, the musicians had no finished songs, though Cantrell had several ideas to work with from his home demo sessions.
+The band gave the demo tapes to Staley so he could write lyrics.
+Because no material was completed, the band decided to jam together until finding something that would work, as they had done on Jar of Flies, instead of spending time on pre-production.
+Most often, jams began with Cantrell and Kinney, who had the greatest musical chemistry developed between them.
+Instrumental parts were recorded during live sessions with the whole band; the song's structure of the song was first outlined, and then, after 15–20 performances, memorizing their parts, the musicians recorded the best takes.
+Wright largely relied on his intuition when deciding a take was good enough; some first takes were suitable, while others took many attempts, sometimes the recording was delayed until the next day.
+A song could undergo significant changes after Wright's initial approval; new sections could be added or old ones removed, which usually happened when fine-tuning vocal harmonies.
+Staley would write lyrics to finished recordings he liked and skipped the others.